Should I become a professor title

 As mentioned above, there are many different types of college professors, such as those teaching at a technical school or at a doctoral level.
 To become a college professor, having the necessary skills and academic qualifications is essential.

-These qualifications include strong grades and work experience in research.
 It is also important to have soft skills, such as communicating effectively and building strong relationships, because as a professor, you will automatically take over some leadership roles in the academic community.
 These roles may include being a research group leader, head of commissions, or higher academic functions such as head of department or director of an institute.

 It is self-explanatory that you need an advanced degree, such as a PhD, to teach at a University graduate school (or grad school) that awards postgraduate degrees in master’s and doctorate (PhD) programs.
+For college students considering a graduate program, it’s important to understand that – as explained above – only a small fraction of graduates (3%) will secure long-term faculty positions.

 With only a master’s degree, you can not supervise graduate students in a doctoral program.
 You may teach at a high school with a bachelor’s degree or a similar undergraduate degree in a subject that is teachable at the high school grade level and a license to teach in public schools.
 However, in this job market, a surplus of PhD and master’s degree applicants may also increase competition substantially.